Courses ofInstruction

 Course Descriptions

 PBHL 201 Epidemiology This class introduces students to the history, basic concepts and methods of epidemiology, the study of the distribution and determinants of health-related states and events in different human populations, and the subsequent application of practices to improve outcomes.
 Students will learn about, and practice using, epidemiology to better understand, characterize, and promote health at a population level.
 The class will cover key concepts in epidemiology using historic and emergent examples, and it will explore epidemiological methods for the control of infectious and chronic diseases, mental health issues, health hazards, and more.
 Quantitative aspects of epidemiology are emphasized, including data sources, measures of disease frequency, study design, and screening tools.
-(Offered in rotation with Critical Scoial Epidemiology)
+(Staff, offered annually)

 PBHL 301 Critical Social Epidemiology Social epidemiology is a broad field of study concerned with the distribution of health and disease in relation to patterns of social inequality.
 This course traces some of the less recognized histories, theories, and methodologies of social epidemiology, critically examining the origins of epidemiological science, the historical erasures of marginalized voices in epidemiology, and the assumptions that underpin much contemporary epidemiological work.
 Topics include the ecosocial theory of disease distribution, the history of critical thought in Latin American Social Medicine/Collective Health, the work of WEB Dubois, the relationship between epidemiology and racism/colonialism, reflexive and qualitative epidemiology, and more.
-This course is interdisciplinary and draws from scholarship in public health, health geography, disability studies, gender studies, and the health humanities, among other fields.
-(Hayes-Conroy; offered in rotation with Epidemiology)
+This course is interdisciplinary and draws from scholarship in public health, health geography, disability studies, gender studies, and the health humanities, among other fields (Hayes-Conroy; offered every other year or annually)

 PBHL 400 Senior Capstone This capstone course in public health studies is designed to help students better understand how to pursue knowledge production in the field of public health.
 Students will conduct primary or secondary research projects on public health topics and learn how to present this research effectively in oral and written form.
 The seminar style of the class will allow students the opportunity to discuss a variety of contemporary issues in public health with their peers, and it will encourage the development of students' professional identities as public health scholars.
 Students will be encouraged to explore questions of ethics and responsibility in relation to public health research and practice, and it will engage their peers in dialogue about the future trajectories of public health as a field and profession.
 (Offered annually)